QuantumNuke75/Unofficial-Modding-Guide/map_modding/mapmodding.md

 To make the map appear in game you must pak the project folder with the pak bat file mentioned in [The Basics](https://quantumnuke75.github.io/Unofficial-Modding-Guide/thebasics.html).
 Only pak the Project folder with the **Content** folder inside, not the *MetaData* or *AssetRegistry* and it should work from the mat \:)
 Name the pak to `pakchunk99-Mods-<yourprojectname>_P` - Replace the brackets and what's in them with your project's name.

+For now, delete the FMOD folder from your cooked folder unless you are testing FMOD stuff.
+And if you do, delete everything except your custom banks and events.
+If you don't delete game-default assets everything from the game will be overwritten with empty data since the banks in this folder are only for reference.
+That will result in your game having no sound other than VO.

 ### Materials